shanto096/my_ecommerce_api_project-django-rest-framework/README.md

     * **macOS/Linux:** `source venv/bin/activate`
 4.  **Install dependencies:**
     ```bash
-    pip install -r requirements.txt # (assuming you have a requirements.txt)
+    pip install -r requirements.txt
     ```
-    *If you don't have `requirements.txt`, you'll need to install the packages you've used manually.
-Create a `requirements.txt` file in your `my_ecommerce_api` directory with the following content and then run the command above:*
+    *If you don't have a `requirements.txt` file, create one in your `my_ecommerce_api` directory with the following content, then run `pip install -r requirements.txt`:*
     ```
     Django>=4.0
     djangorestframework